CarlosMerino0x01/Information-Gathering/README.md

 There is a paid membership version and a free version sign up sign up for their alerts. https://www.cisecurity.org/

 Please remember this is just what I do what may work for me may not exactly work for you.
-Test a couple different ways and find what's most comfortable for your.
+Test a couple different ways and find what's most comfortable for you.